-A CRO will be assigned for EDC system development, quality assurance, verification of the data collection, data analysis and data transfer to Bayer.
+A CRO will be assigned for EDC system development, quality assurance, verification of the data collection, data analysis, and data transfer to Bayer.

 Prior to submission of the electronic CRF, all pages should be filled out completely.
 A check for plausibility will be performed while data is being entered.
 Missing or implausible data will be queried directly online.
 Data from the CRF must be verifiable against source documents.
 Data from patient questionnaires will be entered in the study database.
 Checks for multiple documented patients will be done.
 All details of the above analyses will be described in detail in the data management plan.
-For quality purposes, it is planned to conduct monitoring in order to verify/validate data and to increase data quality.
-Source documents and patient data will be verified in up to 10% of all sites involved in this study.

-Adverse Events and Serious Adverse Events will be handled in the same way as the other data reported in the CRF.
-However, in addition the SAEs will be entered into the safety database for coding, medical assessment and for reporting to authorities according to national regulatory requirements.
-Coding of Adverse Events, medical history and signs and symptoms will be performed according to MedDRA and coding of concomitant medications, prior anti-cancer therapy and further therapy will be performed according to WHO-Drug dictionary.
+Adverse events and SAEs will be handled in the same way as the other data reported in the CRF.
+However, in addition, the SAEs will be entered into the safety database for coding, medical assessment, and for reporting to authorities according to national regulatory requirements.
+Coding of AEs, medical history, and signs and symptoms will be performed according to MedDRA and coding of concomitant medications, prior anti-cancer therapy, and further therapy will be performed according to WHO-Drug dictionary.

-Detailed information on checks for completeness, accuracy, plausibility and validity are given in the Data Management Plan (DMP).
+Detailed information on checks for completeness, accuracy, plausibility and validity are given in the DMP.
 The same plan will specify measures for handling of missing data and permissible clarifications.
 The DMP is available upon request.